Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Causal Validity under Marginalisation

 \section{Causal Validity under Marginalisation}

 Identifiability is at the core of many statistical problems, especially missing data, latent variables and causal inference problems \citep{manski2003partial,PearlShpitser}.
-In brief, a parameter $\xi$, being a function of a distribution $P$ in a model $\calp$, is said to be identifiable from incomplete information $\calg$ if it can uniquely be determined from $P|_{\mathcal G}$ for every $P$ in $\mathcal P$ (see Appendix \ref{appendix: identifiability} for a more formal treatment of identifiability).
+In brief, a parameter $\xi$, being a function of a distribution $P$ in a model $\calp$, is said to be identifiable from incomplete information $\calg$ if it can uniquely be determined from $P|_{\mathcal G}$ for every $P$ in $\mathcal P$ (see Supplement \ref{appendix: identifiability} for a formal treatment of identifiability).

-A causal parameter $\xi$ is now a function of the interventional distribution $\tilde P\in \tilde \calp$ resulting from replacing the local characteristics of a given node, as explained above (Definition \ref{def:causalvalidity}).
+A causal parameter $\xi$ is now a function of the interventional distribution $\tilde P\in \tilde \calp$ resulting from replacing the local characteristics of a given node, cf.\ Definition \ref{def:causalvalidity}.
 For example, we may be interested in some aspect of the survival curve under a specific intervention on some treatment process.
 A causal parameter always induces another parameter $\tilde \xi$ in the original model obtained by first mapping $P$ into $\tilde P$ using the above likelihood-ratio (\ref{eq:tdWeight}), and then applying $\xi$, i.e. $\tilde \xi (P)=\xi (\tilde P)$.
-Thus, we say that a causal parameter is identifiable from incomplete information $\calg$ if $\tilde \xi$ is identifiable from $\calg$.
+Thus, a causal parameter is identifiable from incomplete information $\calg$ if $\tilde \xi$ is identifiable from $\calg$.